ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - Returns true if the obejct has a secondary action, returns false if it has no secondary action or is swappable.

 The PerformSecondaryAction method returns whether the object has a secondary action that can be performed when grabbing the object with a secondary controller.

+#### ResetIgnoredColliders/0

+  > `public virtual void ResetIgnoredColliders()`

+  * Parameters
+   * _none_
+  * Returns
+   * _none_

+The ResetIgnoredColliders method is used to clear any stored ignored colliders in case the `Ignored Colliders` array parameter is changed at runtime.
+This needs to be called manually if changes are made at runtime.

 ### Example